pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 types of execution failures.

 The first type of execution failure is an invalid program failure.
-This can occur if a program attempts an illegal instruction or would reuqire consuming more resources than were budgeted for the program.
+This can occur if a program attempts an illegal instruction or would require consuming more resources than were budgeted for the program.
 An invalid program failure is also returned in the event of an interrupt.